Ryan McMahon Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective nine K/9, which ranks 11th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in the league.

-- The Giants have a 4.10 team ERA that ranks 14th across all league pitching staffs.
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.10).

-- Giants pitchers combine to surrender 66 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- The Giants rank 14th in baseball in home runs given up (67 total, 1.1 per game).

-- In his last appearance on Saturday against the Baltimore Orioles, the righty tossed seven innings, giving up three earned runs while surrendering four hits.
+- In his last outing on Sunday against the Baltimore Orioles, the right-hander went 7 2/3 scoreless innings while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.